the-road-to-learn-react/the-road-to-react/manuscript/react-modern-advanced/remember-last-searches.md

 # leanpub-end-insert
 ~~~~~~~

-Now we'll provide functionality for the new handler used by every button, since clicking one of these buttons should trigger another search.
-Since we use the `urls` state for fetching data, and since we know the last URL is always used for data fetching, concat a new `url` to the list of `urls` to trigger another search request:
+Now we'll provide functionality for the new handler used by every button since clicking one of these buttons should trigger another search.
+Since we use the `urls` state for fetching data and since we know the last URL is always used for data fetching, concat a new `url` to the list of `urls` to trigger another search request:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~